 International Relations: European Security and Foreign Policy

 I have to say that I could not ask for much more.
 It has been such a wonderful, unforgettable, joyful and helpful experience.
-Structured learning materials coupled with an exciting social programme have provided me with very sweet memories that will stay in my heart
+Structured learning materials coupled with an exciting social programme have provided me with very sweet memories that will stay with me

 This course focuses on contemporary security issues facing Europe today and on how European states are adapting to their new role in providing security both within and beyond the European territory.
 The aim of the course is to give students a thorough overview of contemporary security issues and how they are addressed by European and international security institutions.
 The course will provide a conceptual overview of the most important topics and will discuss specific case studies to illustrate concepts and explore key themes.

-The course will thus examine the institutions of EU foreign and security policy; the future of the transatlantic relationship and of NATO; inter-institutional cooperation between the EU and the UN and other international actors in pursuit of ‘effective multilateralism’; regional challenges such as integrating the Balkans and solving the ‘frozen conflicts’ as well as European engagement farther afield such as Afghanistan and sub-Saharan Africa; and European responses towards the rise of emerging powers and their effect on global governance.
+The course will thus examine the institutions of EU foreign and security policy bringing in BREXIT; the future of the transatlantic relationship and of NATO; inter-institutional cooperation between the EU and the UN and other international actors in pursuit of ‘effective multilateralism’; regional challenges such as integrating the Balkans and solving the ‘frozen conflicts’ as well as European engagement farther afield such as Afghanistan and sub-Saharan Africa; and European responses towards the rise of emerging powers and their effect on global governance.

 Each day of the Summer School will cover a specific topic related to the EU’s role in the world.
 Topics will include the following: